Ambitious-idiot/simple-ray-tracing/README.md

 First implement class Vec3 and directly typedef point and color as Vec3, then implement ray with two Vec3.
 ## Add hittable
 Implement abstract base class Hittable with virtual function hit, then implement sphere and hittable list.
+When implementing box, find bug in the book that it doesn't compare which hit happens first, which is the real hit, so add checking whether t of new hit is greater than that rec stores
 ## Add camera
 Capsule the aspect ratio, focal length... in a class
 ## Add antialias